 Symptoms of menopause:

 Some women have difficulty during the menopause while others may not suffer from any kind of uncomfortable symptoms.
 But the fluctuations of hormone levels can lead to night sweats, hot flushes, aches and pain, irregular period cycles, an alteration in sex drive, mood swings, bladder control difficulty, changes in appearance and texture of the skin, disruption in sleep patterns and memory loss.
 Some of these symptoms can be linked to other clinical conditions as well.

-You will need to undergo various tests to ensure whether you have reached menopause or started perimeopause.
+You might need to undergo various tests to ensure whether you have reached menopause or started perimenopause.
 In Canada, the doctor and the patient works together to discuss the symptoms and what can be attributed to it.

 There are several treatment options which you can choose according to your suitability.
 Some doctors recommend a combination of the available therapies for getting a desired effect.
 Here are some of the most common treatment options:

 Non-hormonal therapy: For some women hormone menopause guidelines are not an option to consider.
 Other prescription medications can help in mitigating mood swings, hot flashes and depression.
-Recent studies indicate that if you have vasomotor symptoms, antidepressants can show promising results.
+Recent studies indicate that if you have vasomotor symptoms, antidepressants can show promising results (but could have side effects).
 There are several drugs available in the market that can have desired effects on the patients when taken under the guidance of an expert.

 Bio-identical hormone therapy:

 The Society of Obstetricians and Gynecologists of Canada supports the statement of North American Menopause Society where they are warning people against the detrimental effects of custom compounded bioidentical hormone therapy can have on a woman’s health.
 These medications have some benefits but they can bring along some risks and complications as well.